-The fuel tank fill fitting is located on the starboard side on the stern.
+The fuel tank fill fitting is located on the stbd. side on the stern.
 The fuel tank also has a hull vent fitting.
 This fitting is also located on the port side near the fuel fill.
-You can see the hoses in more detail in Fig. 5.2, on page 5.3.
+You can see the fill in detail in Fig. 5.2, on page 5.3.